• Skip to primary navigation

 • Lower serving sizes apply to oat milk and higher serving sizes apply to lactose-free cow's milk, almond milk, rice milk, macadamia milk or soy milk made with soy protein

-• Sometimes the flavour of the various plant milks isn't too appealing so mixing more than one can sometimes help offset strong flavours
+• Sometimes the flavour of the various plant milks isn't too appealing, so mixing more than one type can sometimes help offset strong flavours - this is why I like the Nutty Bruce coconut-almond milk option

-• If you are concerned about waste, you can also freeze some in small jars or ice cube tray to avoid waste
+• If you are concerned about waste, you can also freeze some in small jars or an ice cube tray - after shaking - to avoid waste

 Store-bought options in Australia